yndc/com.elfenlabs.scripting/README.md

 var bool = Bool     // Same as false
 ```

-#### Reference Types
+#### Resource Types

+Resource types are data types that lives in the heap.
-A reference type can be created with the `create` keyword.
+A resource type can be created with the `create` keyword.

 ```
 var refInt = create 12      // A Ref Int
 var value = refInt.Unwrap   // Get a copy of the value wrapped inside

-destroy refInt              // Destroys refInt, the memory is freed
+delete refInt               // Destroys refInt, the memory is freed

 print refInt.Value          // Error: refInt has been destroyed
 ```